 3 hours of training in preparation for the FAA Private Pilot Practical Test

 Pass the FAA Private Pilot Airman Knowledge Test

 Pass the FAA Private Pilot Practical Test (includes a knowledge and skills evaluation)

 Contact us to schedule your orientation.
 This may be combined with a Discovery Flight, if you have no previous flight experience.
 All orientations are conducted and billed as regular ground instruction.
 During the orientation your instructor will:

 Gather proof of U.S. citizenship: unexpired U.S. Passport, or a U.S. birth certificate.
-If you are not a citizen, you must submit an application to the Transportation Security Administration (TSA) and obtain authorization to train.
 We’ll also need a copy of your driver’s license.
 We are no longer accepting foreign students.

 Schedule an appointment with a FAA Aviation Medical Examiner (AME) for a Third Class medical certificate.
 You do not need this certificate to begin training, but it is required to complete the training program.